 An extended improved semi detached house in a lovely elevated spot above Nailsworth at Windsoredge with good family space, parking, large gardens and a wonderful outlook.
 Lead photo is the rear view

 An older style semi detached house situated in a lovely elevated semi rural position above Nailsworth.
 This location enjoys a thriving local community and allows for easy access to the shops and amenities of the town, with superb views across the valley at the rear.
 The property is built using traditional methods under a pitched roof and has been extended, with further improvement in the recent past, with well presented family accommodation arranged over two floors.
-An entrance hall, 16` sitting room with fireplace, lovely 21` kitchen/family room with Wren kitchen units, Quartz work surfaces and integrated appliances and utility room with cloakroom/W.c are on the ground floor.
+An entrance hall, 16` sitting room with fireplace, dining room, connecting 16′ kitchen with Wren kitchen units, Quartz work surfaces and integrated appliances and utility room with cloakroom/W.c are on the ground floor.
 A landing, four bedrooms and a bathroom with under floor heating are above, on the first floor.
 Every window enjoys a pleasant outlook, with the windows at the rear taking in the lovely view across the valley.

-There is a parking pad at the front at road level with parking for two/three cars.
-Steps lead down through the front garden to the property, with a useful store attached to the house.
+There is a parking pad at the front at road level with parking for two/three cars, with steps that lead down through the front garden to the property.
 The majority of the garden is found at the rear, with the total plot measuring 0.28 of an acre.
 The view from this area across the valley is quite superb, with a level sitting area immediately behind the house the perfect spot to enjoy this from, with the large gardens then sloping down away from the house.
-There is a green house former garage and enclosed chicken run within the grounds, with mature trees found around the plot.
+This is mostly laid to lawn, with mature trees found around the plot.
 The lower area of garden is kept as a wildlife area, with wild planting and longer grass.

 Windsoredge lies on the fringe of Nailsworth which has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
 In addition to this the town currently benefits from three supermarkets and free parking.
 Nailsworth is also home to Forest Green Rovers Football Club where there is a modern leisure/fitness centre and both state and private schooling within the area.
 Bus services connect with Stroud, some 4 miles away, where there is a more comprehensive selection of shopping, educational and leisure facilities.
 Junctions of the M4 and M5 motorways are within easy reach and railway stations at Stroud (4 miles) and Kemble (10 miles) provide main line services to Gloucester, Swindon and London Paddington.